leecrossley/cordova-plugin-apple-watch/README.md

 ### sendNotification

-Sends a local notification directly to the apple watch.
+Sends a local notification directly to the apple watch (should be called after successful registerNotifications).

 Used to display the apple watch short-look / long-look notification interface, using UILocalNotification.
 If the user continues to look at the notification, the system transitions quickly from the short-look interface to the long-look interface.